Skip to content

 bun run --filter widget build

 • CI.
-Both test.yml and build_release.yml set up Bun and rebuild the widget before invoking xcodebuild, so every shipped DMG carries a freshly-built widget.
+Both test.yml and build_release.yml set up Bun and rebuild the widget before xcodebuild, so every shipped DMG carries a freshly-built widget.

 Security